jeffreysorgen/golf-club-sensors/docs/activity.md

 _**The third objective is to collect arrays**_

 - Collect multiple arrays (swings)
+- Accumulate 2 "swings" and print to Serial Monitor, purge memory
 - Accumulate 10 "swings" and print to Serial Monitor, purge memory
+- Create 4-second arrays
-- Test accumulating 25, 50, 100, 500 arrays before printing and purging
+- Test accumulating 10, 25, 50, 100, 500 arrays before printing and purging

+_**The fourth objective is MOVING the data to another device**_ (pending)

+- raspberry pi w SD card and BLE, then to PC for ML
+  - (does a rasp pi have a beeper or buzzer?)
+  - (can a rasp pi be power source for LiPo batt)
+- other device
+- smartphone memory

+##
+#
+#
+##

-### When to record data
+#### When to record data
 We need to have a starting point for when to record data.
 Then we need to record 100 or 500 points of data, using physical movement.
 So what are the xyz coordinates when the Gyro printed out information?
 Record this data every 20ms to start with.

-### How to record data
+#### How to record data
 **Where does this data go?
 Can it be stored within the Arduino Nano 33 BLE Sense?**
 And then how to access it?
 What data can we collect?
 Once we collect data, can we spit it out to the Serial Monitor?
 Can we collect multiple instances of the swing?

-### First objective

-Collect 4 seconds of data points, \[gX, gY, gZ, gT], where gT is time in millis.
-Begin collecting data points when Gyro detects motion beyond a particular threshold.
-Collect series of coordinates plus gT, during movement, until movement slows to a threshold.

-Print "Movement stopped" when not sensing movement.
-When movement exceeds threshold, print coordinates and millis.
-After 100ms, print coordinates and millis and repeat.
-If Still state is reached, stop recording and reset.
-After 4 seconds, stop recording movement and reset.
+##

 - Display Gyro data on Serial Monitor
   - _What does it represent?_